I've recovered the engine back to my house and had a tinker.

 I think this will require more than a slug jamming into the gap.

 Kubota Z482 which is plodding on with unnerving reliability.
-(25000 miles so far).
+Three years so far.